 The type of lugs on the bottom of the shoe matter, too, according to Garcia.
 Typically, a wider lug (about a half-inch wide) is best for wet and soft terrain.
 Lugs that are arranged side-by-side are better for harder, rocky surfaces.

-Trekking a trail means you're sure to come in contact with rocks and twigs galore.
+Trekking a trail means you're sure to come in contact with rocks and twigs.
 Generally, any shoe that's labeled as a trail running shoe will have the durability needed to withstand off-road running, Fitzgerald says.

-But if you want extra security, look for a shoe that says it's abrasion- or snag-resistant.
-Shoes advertised as being water-resistant (or waterproof) are a plus, too, especially if you live you run in all sorts of weather.
+But if you want extra security, look for a shoe that says it's abrasion-, rip- or snag-resistant.
+Shoes advertised as being water-resistant (or waterproof) are a plus, too, especially if you run in all sorts of weather.

 Also, make sure the shoe's upper is mesh.
 That keeps things breathable and your feet from overheating.

-More or less cushion is definitely a personal preference, Garcia says.
-While some people love the bounce of high-cushioned steps, other prefer to feel the ground beneath their feet.
+The amount of cushion the right trail running shoe has is definitely a matter of personal preference, Garcia says.
+While some people love the bounce of high-cushioned steps, others prefer to feel the ground beneath their feet.

 For those who tend to run on flatter trails and want a little more speed, a more minimal, lightweight shoe is probably ideal.

-Keep the overall shoe height in mind, too, Fitzgerald recommends.
-Shoes with more cushion always sit higher above the ground and guard your feet from debris, making them a good choice for less clean-cut paths and trails.
+Keep the overall shoe height in mind, too, Fitzgerald says.
+Shoes with more cushion always sit higher above the ground and guard your feet from debris, making them a good choice for less clear-cut paths and trails.

-A larger drop helps push your foot slightly forward, so people who strike with their heels first may want a higher drop to propel forward, according to Garcia.
+A larger drop helps push your foot slightly forward, so people who strike with their heel first may want a higher drop to propel them forward, according to Garcia.
 Those who strike with the front of their foot won't need as much cushion in the heel to keep moving.